Best Life Insurance With Pre-Existing Medical Conditions 2021

 Also known as term insurance, a fixed-term policy has a pre-decided duration, which may be anything up to thirty years, and maybe aligned to a fixed-term financial obligation such as a mortgage.
 Compared to whole of life, a fixed term insurance policy is much lower cost, the downside being that no payout will be due should you die once the policy expires.

-Over 50s plans – Life Insurance for Seniors with Pre-Existing Conditions
+Over 50s plans – Life Insurance for Seniors with Pre-Existing Medical Conditions

 Any lump sum payout on an over 50s plan is rarely above £30,000, which is certainly not enough to pay off a mortgage.
 Typically, this type of plan is employed to pay off small financial obligations, including personal loans and balances on credit card cards.
 It is also often used to pay for funeral costs or leave a small monetary gift for children or grandchildren.